 Dec 23,2020 / Haroon Juma / Auditing Blogs

-As a business owner managing all the many aspects of your business is a complex and time-consuming process.
+As a business owner managing the many aspects of your business is a complex and time-consuming process.
 It can be difficult to remain fully informed on all the details.
-It is natural to rely on your company processes, system and people to manage day to day operations.
+It is natural to rely on your company’s processes, system, and people to manage day to day operations.

 An internal audit can provide greater clarity.
 Through an internal audit, you can assure your long-term sustainability and reinforce the quality of your processes and controls.

 Internal Audit vs External Audit

 Internal audits should never be confused with external audits.
 Although there are a few similarities, the main objectives are quite different.

 An external audit is primarily focused on the reliability of internally prepared financial statements by an approved auditor that conducts an audit to recognized financial standards.
 This is solely focused on the financial statements.
 Occasionally, an auditor may qualify financial statements to highlight issues that impair the accuracy of the financial statements.

 These audits do not take a deeper look at internal processes, controls, and risks that may affect the strength of operation and financial processes.
 This is where an internal audit comes into greater focus.

 In large companies, this is a “throughout the year” process managed by a dedicated internal function.
 In smaller businesses, a qualified external auditor will bring to bear proven methodology and skills to identify risks for management attention.

 Internal Audit is concerned with evaluating and improving the effectiveness of risk management, control, and governance processes in the organization.